Introduction: The Quality Gap Nobody Talks About

 Digital Rights Management (DRM) is a framework that encrypts content and controls its usage:

-• Google Widevine: Used by Netflix, Disney+, Amazon, and HBO Max etc, with L1 (hardware-level) and L3 (software-level) security tiers.
+• Google Widevine: Used by Netflix, Disney+, Amazon, and Max etc, with L1 (hardware-level) and L3 (software-level) security tiers.

 • Apple FairPlay: Critical for Apple TV+, iTunes, and certain Disney+ content on Apple devices.